Justin-Bento/Marker/src/pages/posts/post-5.md

 layout: ../../layouts/Layout.astro
 title: Prompts to get you Started
 author: Justin Bento
-description: "Discover diverse journaling methods—from structured to creative—for enhancing self-awareness and productivity in your daily life."
+description: "Discover the power of journaling prompts, learn how to use them effectively, and explore their significant role in enhancing your journaling practice.
+This guide will look into the who, what, when, where, and why of journaling, offering insights and practical tips."
 image:
     url: "https://docs.astro.build/assets/rays.webp"
     alt: "Thumbnail of Astro rays."